Protect Your Assets and Protect Your Loved One: Call a Celina, TX Trust Planning Lawyer Today

 In effect, a trust is a legal relationship between one person, the trustee, having equitable ownership or management of the certain property and another person, the beneficiary, owning the legal title to that property.
 The beneficiary is entitled to the performance of certain duties and the exercise of certain powers by the trustee, which performance may be enforced by a court of equity.

 How Do Trusts Actually Work?

-Most trusts are founded by the persons (called trustors, settlors and/or donors) who execute a written declaration of trust which establishes the trust and spells out the terms and conditions upon which it will be conducted.
-The declaration also names the original trustee or trustees, successor trustees or means to choose future trustees.
+Most trusts are founded by the persons (called trustors, settlors, and/or donors) who execute a written declaration of trust which establishes the trust and spells out the terms and conditions upon which it will be conducted.
+The declaration also names the original trustee or trustees, successor trustees, or means to choose future trustees.

 The assets of the trust are usually given to the trust by the creators, although assets may be added by others.
-During the life of the trust, profits and, sometimes, a portion of the principal, called the “corpus”, may be distributed to the beneficiaries, and the remainder to is usually distributed upon the occurrence of an event, such as the death of the creator.
+During the life of the trust, profits, and, sometimes, a portion of the principal, called the “corpus”, may be distributed to the beneficiaries, and the remainder is usually distributed upon the occurrence of an event, such as the death of the creator.

 What are the Benefits of a Trust?

 Trusts are one of the most effective and useful estate planning tools available in Texas.
 There is a common myth that setting up a trust is only useful for people who are quite wealthy—that is simply not the case.
 Many individuals and families in our region can incorporate trusts as part of a comprehensive estate plan.
 Some notable benefits of setting up a trust include the following:

 - Avoid Probate Probate can be a slow and frustrating process.
 When structured properly, a trust allows assets to avoid probate.